ekosz/tic_tac_toe_javascript/README.md

 Playing the game
 ------------

 Open the index.html file.
-The game may not working correctly for older browsers.
+The game may not work correctly for older browsers.

 On a Mac the command is: